JeffreyBull76/CI_project5/README.md

 It's important to emphasize that the current implementation of Stripe's payment system in this project is focused on MVP functionality and does not include full payment processing capabilities.
 The primary purpose is to enable user testing and evaluate the integration of webhooks.

 Webhooks play a crucial role in this MVP implementation.
 They are endpoints that allow Stripe to send real-time notifications to your application regarding specific payment events.
-By leveraging webhooks, you can track and respond to events such as successful payments, failed charges, and subscription updates, it also prevents user errors like double inputs or orders and so on.
+With webhooks we can track and respond to events such as successful payments, failed charges, and subscription updates, it also prevents user errors like double inputs of orders, loss of data if navigating away during form submission... and so on.

 Please keep in mind that while the current implementation may not process actual payments, it serves as a foundation for future enhancements.
 In future development full integration with the API could be coded to allow actual payments to be made.